ncatlab/nlab-content/pages/4/2/5/0/524/content.md

 in the monoidal category of $Top$-graphs.
 Considered geometrically, this is almost pure tautology, but **(5) is the crucial topological input in Trimble's machine**.

-We may as well make some of this explicit.
+Let us make this more explicit.
 In general, if $V$ is a monoidal category with coproducts, such that the tensor $u \otimes v$ preserves coproducts in each of its separate arguments $u$ and $v$, then the category of $V$-graphs also carries a monoidal structure, where for two $V$-graphs $G, H$ we define

 $$(G \otimes H)(x, z) = \sum_y G(x, y) \otimes H(y, z)$$